Izan Fernández

-Izan Fernández Vieitez (born 3 October 2001) is an Andorran footballer who plays as an attacker for Tercera Federación club CD Binéfar, and the Andorra national football team.
+Izan Fernández Vieitez (born 3 October 2001) is an Andorran footballer who plays as a forward for FC Rànger's and the Andorra national team.

 Club career

 A youth product of FC Andorra, he played three games for the club in the Primera Catalana and one in the Copa Catalunya.
-During the 2019-2020 season he played for their subsidiary team which achieved promotion to Tercera Catalana.
+During the 2019–20 season he played for their subsidiary team which achieved promotion to Tercera Catalana.
 He joined Primera Catalans side CFJ Mollerussa in October 2020 when he was 19 years-old.
 He signed for UE Tàrrega in 2021.

 He joined Aragon based outfit Atlético Monzón in the summer of 2022.
-He scored his first goal for the club on 4 December 2022, in a 2-1 home league win against fellow Aragon side CD La Almunia.
+He scored his first goal for the club on 4 December 2022, in a 2–1 home league win against fellow Aragon side CD La Almunia.
 He left Atletico Monzon and signed for CD Azuqueca, based in Azuqueca de Henares, in July 2023.
 He scored his first goal for the club on 7 October 2023 against CF La Solana.

 He joined Spanish club CD Binéfar the Tercera Federación in the summer of 2024.
-He scored his first goal for the club in a 2-0 home league win against CD Fuentes on 26 October 2024.
-His efforts for the club included scoring a goal in a 3-1 win against CD Cuarte in the league on 1 December 2024 to help move his club to the top of their division.
+He scored his first goal for the club in a 2–0 home league win against CD Fuentes on 26 October 2024.
+His efforts for the club included scoring a goal in a 3–1 win against CD Cuarte in the league on 1 December 2024 to help move his club to the top of their division.